Modelling Lateral Spread in Wire Flat Rolling: Results and discussion

 \subsection{Roll pressure}

 The roll pressure $\sigma^{(0)}_{yy}$ is found from~\eqref{eq:lead_normal} and plotted with respect to the contact angle, $\phi$ in Figure~\ref{fig:sigma_yy} for different reduction ratios.

 Results are compared with FE simulations from~\citet{vallellano2008analysis}, the slab model from~\citet{kazeminezhad2006pressure} and the plane-strain slab model for the rolling of thin sheet in~\citet{erfanian2025}.
 The same parameters as those used in~\citet{vallellano2008analysis} and described in the previous section are applied.
 The results for plane stress and plane strain are calculated from point A in Figure~\ref{fig:widthschematics}.

 FE results for all reductions can be seen to have two distinct regions; a massive rise between the entrance and point A and a shallow rise from point A to the exit.
-This trend can be explained better when looking alongside Figure~\ref{fig:topview},
+This trend can be explained better when looking alongside Figure~\ref{fig:topview}

 which schematically shows how the wire looks as seen from the side and above while rolling.
 The wire enters between rolls from the right-hand side with a circular cross-section and exits from the left with an almost rectangle cross-section, therefore, the contact surface forms rather like half of an ellipse.
-As explained by Carlsson~\citep{carlsson1998contact} when the material starts to deform, surrounding parts of the wire are still in the elastic range and will therefore resist deformation.
+As explained by \citet{carlsson1998contact} when the material starts to deform, surrounding parts of the wire are still in the elastic range and will therefore resist deformation.
 The situation may be compared to that of an indentation.
 As a result, a normal pressure will build up, resulting in a sharp rise in contact pressure soon after the entrance.
-As deformation continues, larger parts of the wire deform, reducing resistance from the remaining elastic regions, which in turn results in a pressure drop until point A. At this point, the material begins to flow laterally, and a typical friction hill develops, with a pressure peak forming between this point and the roll exit.~\citep{carlsson1998contact}.
+As deformation continues, larger parts of the wire deform, reducing resistance from the remaining elastic regions, which in turn results in a pressure drop until point A. At this point, the material begins to flow laterally, and a typical friction hill develops, with a pressure peak forming between this point and the roll exit~\citep{carlsson1998contact}.